xtjoeywx/docker-mautic-nginx-letsencrypt/README.md

 # docker-mautic-nginx-letsencrypt
 # Using Mautic with SSL enabled integrated with NGINX proxy and autorenew LetsEncrypt certificates
-<p>This uses the evertramos/docker-compose-letsencrypt-nginx-proxy-companion to make Mautic secure.
+This uses the evertramos/docker-compose-letsencrypt-nginx-proxy-companion to make Mautic secure.
 Credit for the webproxy goes to EvertRamos.
 It's amazing for one or multiple products on one server.
 The point of this is for a quick and easy install that will get Mautic up and running in less than 5 minutes.
 <br>
 <br>
   <br>